Anette Olzon: Influences

 Olzon has mentioned Natalie Cole and Celine Dion as being her inspirations in singing.
 She has also stated that she admires symphonic metal vocalists Sharon den Adel and Simone Simons, and she has also stated on her blog that she enjoys and admires Tarja Turunen's solo work.

 Personal life

-Olzon lives in Helsingborg with her husband, former Pain bassist Johan Husgafvel, whom she married on 10 August 2013, and her three children: sons, Seth (Blyckert) (born 11 July 2001) from her first marriage, Nemo (born 30 July 2010), and Mio (born 28 March 2013).
+Olzon lives in Helsingborg with her husband, former Pain bassist Johan Husgafvel, whom she married on 10 August 2013, and her three sons: Seth Blyckert (born 11 July 2001) from her first marriage, Nemo (born 30 July 2010), and Mio (born 28 March 2013).
 As of 2020, she is working full-time as a nurse.